Best Survival Tent

 - It needs to be clamped it to keep it tight at the top.

 - You’ll likely need a tree to set it up.

-This is more of a true tent rather than a short-term place to sleep or an emergency shelter.
 It’s sized to sleep two people, with a base size of about 7×3.5 feet, and a height of 3.5 feet.